 Undergraduate studies in composition (with Dilys Elwyn-Edwards and William Mathias amongst others) and voice at University of Wales Bangor (through the medium of Welsh) were followed with postgraduate study in Music Technology and Sound Recording, his PGCE and an MMus degree in composition from the London College of Music, where he studied with Francis Pott, Terry Davies and Laurence Roman.
 In 2006 he became a member of the Gorsedd Y Beirdd.

-He left full time teaching to study Choral Conducting with Simon Halsey, Adrian Partington and Neil Ferris at the Royal Welsh College of Music and Drama, in Cardiff.
+He left full time teaching to study Choral Conducting with Simon Halsey (LSO), Adrian Partington (BBCNOW)and Neil Ferris (BBC Symphony Chorus)at the Royal Welsh College of Music and Drama, in Cardiff.
 There he was the first (and second) recipient of the RWCMD Glynne Jones Conducting Scholarship and graduated with an MA degree.
-Edward is the first Welshman to receive a recognised qualification in Choral Conducting.
+Edward is the first Welshman to receive a recognized qualification in Choral Conducting.

-Edward is the Artistic Director of the South Wales Choral Union and ‘The Harry Ensemble’ – his chamber choir who, through performances and recordings, promote British choral music overseas.
-Their debut album ‘Remember’ is available to download now.
-Give them a listen!
+Edward is the Artistic Director of Côr Siambr Cymru/Chamber Choir Wales, a professional chamber choir, as well as ‘The Harry Ensemble’ – his own chamber choir who, through performances and recordings, promote British choral music overseas.
+Their album ‘Remember’ is available to download now.